pyscf/pyscf.github.io/source/user/lo.rst

 Introduction
 ============
-A molecular orbital is usually delocalized, i.e. its spatial distribution is all over the whole molecular rather localized around several atoms or bonds.
+A molecular orbital is usually delocalized, i.e. its spatial distribution is all over the whole molecular rather than localized around several atoms or bonds.
 However, one can choose a proper unitary rotation :math:`U`

 .. math::